 You just need only three things to get a pot full of delicious and exquisite French press coffee.

-Select an appropriate grounds-to-water ratio that mainly depends on the size of the coffee you like.
-However, typically it goes as one cup water with two tablespoons coffee beans.
+- Select an appropriate grounds-to-water ratio that mainly depends on the size of the coffee you like.
+However, typically it goes as one cup of water with 2 tablespoons of coffee beans.
 You can vary this ratio as you want to be.

 You may like using filtered water for making coffee to get the best taste, but with the French press, this isn’t required.
 You can also use unfiltered water as a French press isn’t much sensitive to the minerals present in it.

-After heating the water to the recommended temperature, gently pour it into your French press.
-Before pouring the water into the glass container of the press pot, pour some warm water that is not too hot to the glass container first.
+- After heating the water to the recommended temperature, gently pour it into your French press.
+Before pouring the water into the glass container of the press pot, pour some warm water that is not too hot into the glass container first.
 It will prevent the glass from being cracked as glass isn’t an excellent conductor of heat.
-And putting the hot water suddenly to a glass container may cause its cracking or shattering.
+And putting the hot water suddenly into a glass container may cause its cracking or shattering.

-Pour a small amount of hot water onto the ground beans by moving the water pot around the French press and leave the press for a couple of moments.
+- Pour a small amount of hot water onto the ground beans by moving the water pot around the French press and leaving the press for a couple of moments.
 This will allow the beans to deposit full of their exquisite flavor and aroma into the water.

 Some people like the less mouthfeel.
 If your one of them, then you can pour the coffee into the mug or flask through a paper or fabric filter.
 But remember, using a paper or fabric filter may affect the flavor and aroma distinctively related to a French press coffee.